Amed Rosario Player Props: Guardians vs. Padres

-After batting .235 with three doubles, four walks and four RBI in his past 10 games, Amed Rosario and the Cleveland Guardians take on the San Diego Padres (who will hand the ball to Michael Wacha) at 9:40 PM ET on Wednesday.
+The Cleveland Guardians, including Amed Rosario (.351 on-base percentage in past 10 games, 70 points above season-long percentage), battle starter Ryan Weathers and the San Diego Padres at PETCO Park, Thursday at 8:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Amed Rosario Game Info & Props vs. the Padres